Christopher Ward (conductor): Career

-Born in 1980, Christopher Ward studied at Tonbridge School, Oxford University and the Guildhall School of Music and Drama, London.
+Christopher Ward studied at Tonbridge School, Oxford University and the Guildhall School of Music and Drama, London..
 During this time, he worked with Oxford University Philharmonia and Chorus, Oxford Bach Choir and New Chamber Opera.
 In 2003, he was awarded the position of Répétiteur Fellow at Scottish Opera and the RSAMD, Glasgow.

 In 2004, he spent a period working at the Internationales Opernstudio at Zürich Opera before moving to Germany in 2005 to work as Solorepetitor and Kapellmeister at Staatstheater Kassel.
 Working as music staff on a broad repertoire, he led several new productions, and conducted the Staatsorchester Kassel in a range of concerts as well as directing the theatre’s annual youth orchestra project (TJO).
-In 2006, he assisted Sir Simon Rattle and the Berlin Philharmonic in a production of Wagner’s Das Rheingold at the Aix-en-Provence Music Festival, and continued this association in Berlin and Salzburg (Easter Festival 2007).
+In 2006, he assisted Simon Rattle and the Berlin Philharmonic in a production of Wagner’s Das Rheingold at the Aix-en-Provence Festival, and continued this association in Berlin and Salzburg Easter Festival 2007).

-Christopher Ward became Kapellmeister and Assistant to Kent Nagano at the Bavarian State Opera in 2009.
-He not only led new productions of Rossini’s La Cenerentola, Haydn’s La fedeltá premiata and Janacek’s The Cunning Little Vixen, and world premieres of Eötvös’ Die Tragödie des Teufels, Ronchetti’s Narrenschiffe and Srnka`s Make No Noise (opening the International Munich Summer Opera Festival with Ensemble Modern), but also led concerts with the Bayerische Staatsorchester, and Orchesterakademie, and the Opera Studios of Munich and La Scala, Milan.
+Ward was appointed Kapellmeister and Assistant to Kent Nagano at the Bavarian State Opera in 2009.
+He led new productions of Rossini’s La Cenerentola, Haydn’s La fedeltà premiata and Janacek’s The Cunning Little Vixen, and world premieres of Eötvös' Die Tragödie des Teufels, Lucia Ronchetti’s Narrenschiffe and Miroslav Srnka`s Make No Noise, which opened the 2012 Munich Opera Festival with Ensemble Modern as the pit orchestra.
+He has conducted concerts with the Bayerisches Staatsorchester, and Orchesterakademie, and the Opera Studios of Munich and La Scala, Milan.

 In 2014, he became 1.
 Kapellmeister at the Saarländisches Staatstheater.
-Here he conducted new productions of Weber’s Der Freischütz, Verdi’s Simon Boccanegra, Rigoletto, and Nabucco, Dvořák’s Rusalka, Ravel’s L’Enfant et les Sortilèges and Daphnis et Chloé, Rimsky-Korsakov’s The Golden Cockerel, Rameau’s Platée, Obst's Solaris and Haas’ Bluthaus, as well as a number of revivals, ballets and symphonic concerts.
+Here he conducted new productions of Weber’s Der Freischütz, Verdi’s Simon Boccanegra, Rigoletto, and Nabucco, Dvořák’s Rusalka, Ravel’s L'enfant et les sortilèges and Daphnis et Chloé, Rimsky-Korsakov’s The Golden Cockerel, Rameau’s Platée, Michael Obst's Solaris and Georg Friedrich Haas’ Bluthaus, as well as a number of revivals, ballets and symphonic concerts.